jonathanpoelen/cpp-compiler-options/README.md

 ## To know

-- `control_flow=allow_bugs`
-  - clang: Can crash programs with "illegal hardware instruction" on totally unlikely lines.
-It can also cause link errors and force `-fvisibility=hidden` and `-flto`.
 - `msvc_isystem=external_as_include_system_flag` is only available with `cmake`.
 - `stl_hardening=debug`
   - msvc: unlike `stl_hardening=debug_with_broken_abi`, STL debugging is not enabled by this option, as it breaks the ABI (only hardening mode is enabled on recent versions).
 However, as the `_DEBUG` macro can be defined in many different ways, STL debugging can be activated and the ABI broken.